Drutol/AoLibs/AoLibs/docs/adapters.md

 # Adapters

-The library comes packed with quite a few adapters that will help you avoid writing boilerplate code for platfrom dependednt functionalities.
+The library comes packed with quite a few adapters that will help you avoid writing boilerplate code for platform dependent functionalities.

 > Adapter is a class which provides same functionality that has to be implemented differently on different platforms.